Tandemz/tandemz.io/src/pages/en/FAQ.md

       reject the other profiles!
   - question: Can I make my study directly on Tandemz (such as a survey form, an unmoderated usability test or an online session)?
     answer: Not yet!
-But you can add a link to your current tools so that participants can be redirected to the study.
+But we are working on it!
   - question: How long does it take to start the recruitment?
     answer: As soon as you launch recruitment, our algorithm starts contacting the best profiles for your study.
 Your get your first participants in just a few